14 Market Revolutions

 One of many ways the American Revolution hadn’t been initially very revolutionary was that it did nothing for women, despite them playing an important role in boycott groups.
 Abigail Adams famously requested that her husband John “Remember the ladies. and be more generous and favorable to them than your ancestors,” to which he replied: “I cannot but laugh…We know better than to repeal the masculine system” (full passage).
 1837, South Carolina suffragist and abolitionist Sarah Grimké wrote a summary often quoted by Supreme Court Justice Ruth Bader Ginsberg a century-and-a-half later: “I ask no favors for my sex.
 I surrender not our claim to equality.
 All I ask of our brethren is, that they will take their feet from off our necks, and permit us to stand upright on that ground which God designed us to occupy.”

 Traditionally, married women were completely absorbed into the legal being of their husbands (Tejano culture in northern Mexico, now Texas, was an exception).
 Any money wives earned, for instance, automatically went to their husband’s account.
-As traditional English common law coverture doctrines slowly began to erode around the 1840s, some states, including Mississippi and New York, granted women the right to control their own property.
+As traditional English common law coverture doctrines slowly began to erode by the 1840s, some states, including Mississippi and New York, granted women the right to control their own property.
 In many states, though, married women especially (feme covert) had no real legal standing, making them wards of their husbands.
-Historians date the real beginning of the Suffragist Movement to the Seneca Falls Convention of 1848, organized by Quakers and Elizabeth Cady Stanton (1815-1902).
+Changing such laws required the right to vote.
+Historians date the beginning of the Suffragist Movement to the Seneca Falls Convention of 1848, organized by Quakers and Elizabeth Cady Stanton (1815-1902).

 Petition of Elizabeth Cady Stanton, Susan B. Anthony, Lucy Stone, and Others Asking for an Amendment of the Constitution That Shall Prohibit the Several States from Disfanchising Any of Their Citizens on the Ground of Sex, Legislative Archives